Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 The rolling file logs are written to the `logfile` in the same directory as the executable.
 The file grows to a maximum size of 1MB; then a new file is created.
 A maximum of ten files is kept, then the oldest file is erased.
 If not otherwise specified, the logging threshold is set to the `Warn` level.
 To configure the logging threshold, see [changing logging levels](/nservicebus/logging/#default-logging-changing-the-defaults-changing-the-logging-level).

+> [!WARNING]
-Warning: For changes to the configuration to have an effect, the process must be restarted.
+> For changes to the configuration to have an effect, the process must be restarted.

 Refer to the [logging configuration](/nservicebus/hosting/nservicebus-host/logging-configuration.md) article to learn about customizing logging configuration.